Mass Hierarchies and Quantum Gravity Constraints in DKMM-refined KKLT: Mass hierarchies

 In the strongly warped throat geometry one direction (namely $y$ along the throat) becomes much larger than the other bulk directions.
 Therefore, one is dealing with a highly non-isotropic geometry that could support very light Kaluza-Klein modes \cite{Frey:2006wv, Burgess:2006mn,Shiu:2008ry,deAlwis:2016cty}.
 It was explicitly shown in \cite{Blumenhagen:2019qcg} that such modes indeed exist and that, reminiscent of infinite distance limits their mass scale is related to the distance of the conifold point in the complex structure moduli space via emergence.
 This picture allowed one to derive the cut-off scale $\Lambda$ of the effective theory in the throat.
 Since there are KK-modes lighter than this cut-off, the actual cut-off is the species scale \cite{Dvali:2007hz, Dvali:2007wp} $\tilde \Lambda_{\text{sp}}=\Lambda/\sqrt{N_{\rm sp}}$\,\,, where $N_{\text{sp}}$ denotes the number of light species below the species scale.

-Since in \cite{Blumenhagen:2019qcg} the computation was done in the regime $y_{\rm UV}<1$, closely following this paper, we numerically determined the masses of the KK-modes in a long warped throat, i.e. $y_{\rm UV} \gg 1$.
+Following \cite{Blumenhagen:2019qcg}, we numerically determined the masses of the KK-modes in a long warped throat, i.e. $y_{\rm UV} \gg 1$.
 For that purpose, we solved the same six-dimensional warped Laplace equation for the radial part of the eigenmodes.
 The equation reads

 where

 depends on the Kaluza-Klein masses.
 By respecting the Neumann boundary conditions

 and the normalization requirement